Somiks/currency-calc-spring-kotlin-react/README.md

 Currency calculator for bilderlings homework

 ## Question?
 What is your preferred way to deploy applications?
-Do you prefer to chose single jar deployment or separate way?
+Do you prefer to choose single jar deployment or separate way?

 ## Getting Started